johannes-titz/fastpos/README.md

 For *corEvol*, two files are “sourced” for the benchmark.
 The first file generates the simulations and the second is for calculating the critical point of stability.
-I turned off all messages produced by these source files, except for the report of the critical point of stability – to show that it produces the same result as *fastpos*.
+I turned off all messages produced by these source files, except for the report of the critical point of stability—to show that it produces the same result as *fastpos*.

 ``` r
 library(microbenchmark)